oke-aditya/py_fresh/README.md

 This serves as a template to quickly have these things setup in your repo.
 Machine Learning Repos created from this template can easily be deployed and shipped.
 It becomes hassle free and easy to debug too.

-You can add your code in `template_ml` folder.
-Since this is a package make sure that imports are from the root. i.e. `from template_ml import stuff`
+You can add your code in `template_python` folder.
+Since this is a package make sure that imports are from the root. i.e. `from template_python import stuff`

 ## How to use this: -